decentralchain/anonymous-transactions-prototype/circuit.md

-# Anonymous transactions on wavesplatform
+# Anonymous transactions on decentralchain

 ## State